 In addition, the opportunities presented by new technologies and renewable energy will be explored to reduce energy poverty for the poorest households, while improving energy efficiency.
 This will include further investigations into solar geysers and demand side management, with a special emphasis on informal settlements and backyarders.

-Corporate fleet, facilities and property management
+5.1.a.3 Corporate fleet, facilities and property management

 Over the next five years, the City will develop and roll out major strategies dealing with corporate fleet, facilities and immoveable property management.